tadashi-oss/aboutMe/README.md

 # aboutMe
-This page content information about me, my profesional carrer as a developer and some projects that I made.
+This page content information about me, my profesional carreer as a developer and some projects that I made.